*This post was first published on my old site on June 21, 2017*

 My Mum says:

 “I just had to sit down and I couldn’t speak for almost the rest of the day!”

 Sometimes it’s crazy to think that the two little peas in a pod above grew to become these two gorgeous boys below and how much our lives have changed since the moment we found out we were having two.
 On that day I couldn’t really imagine what having twins meant.
 The stuff we would need, what it would mean for my body moving forward with the pregnancy, the support we would need when they were first born and the amazing sibling bond the boys now have.
 I was just so incredibly happy to be pregnant and that they were both growing properly.
 What a journey it’s been!
 I wouldn’t change any of it!

 I hope you enjoyed our story.
 Thank you for reading x

-To read more about life with twins click here
+To read more about life with twins in the early days click here

 You may also enjoy this post on twin motherhood.